WikiLeaks Unveils CIA Implants That Steal SSH Credentials From Windows, Linux PCs

 Just more proof; if it's on a computer, its insecure.

-There's no security hole here (Score:1)
+There's no security hole here (Score:3, Informative)

 The manual says, "Upload the files to the target using whatever means available."